dalibo/pitrery/install.md

 Prerequisites
 -------------

-pitrery is a set of bash scripts, so bash is needed.
+pitrery is a set of bash scripts, so bash is required.
 Apart from bash, standard tools found on any Linux server are needed: `grep`, `sed`, `awk`, `tar`, `gzip`, `ssh`, `scp`...